The Red Box: Plot summary

-Wolfe determines that the red box will most likely reveal the culprit, and orders it found.
-As executor of McNair’s estate, Wolfe sends Saul Panzer, Orrie Cather, Fred Durkin, and Johnny Keems to McNair’s cottage in the country to search the grounds for the box, with orders to keep the police out should they attempt to interfere.
-Wolfe learns that Helen is the heir to the Frost family fortune, which is held in a trust managed by Dudley Frost until her 21st birthday, but if anything were to happen to her it would instead go to Llewellyn Frost.
+Wolfe determines that the red box will most likely reveal the culprit and orders it found.
+As executor of McNair’s estate, Wolfe sends Saul Panzer, Orrie Cather, Fred Durkin, and Johnny Keems to McNair’s cottage in the country to search the grounds for the box with orders to keep the police out should they attempt to interfere.
+Wolfe learns that Helen is the heir to the Frost family fortune, which is held in a trust managed by Dudley Frost until her 21st birthday, but if anything were to happen to her, it would instead go to Llewellyn Frost.

 Later that night, the operatives at the cottage catch Perren Gebert, a family friend of the Frosts with designs of marrying Helen, trying to break in.
-Archie is sent to collect Gebert and bring him to Wolfe for questioning, but before he can the authorities arrive to search for the red box.
-Archie manages to prevent them from doing so, but is forced to surrender Gebert to their custody.
+Archie is sent to collect Gebert and bring him to Wolfe for questioning, but before he can, the authorities arrive to search for the red box.
+Archie manages to prevent them from doing so but is forced to surrender Gebert to their custody.
 While the police are unable to get any useful information from Gebert, Cramer reveals to Archie that Gebert has been receiving monthly payments of $1,000 from Helen Frost’s trust fund.
-The next night, after being released from custody Gebert is murdered with a nitrobenzene trap set in his car.
+The next night, after being released from custody, Gebert is murdered with a nitrobenzene trap set in his car.

 A package arrives for Wolfe that prompts him to summon the main players to his office.
 Once everyone has arrived, Wolfe reveals that he has discovered that Helen Frost is in fact Glenna McNair, the daughter of Boyden McNair.
 The real Helen Frost was the child who had died years before, but Calida Frost bought Glenna from the then-impoverished Boyden McNair and raised her as Helen in order to eventually control the inheritance.
-Bitterly regretting what he had done ever since, McNair proceeded to make his fortune, formed an attachment with Helen/Glenna and planned to reveal the truth to her, but Calida Frost killed him to prevent this.
-Perren Gebert was also murdered because he knew of the arrangement and had been blackmailing Calida, and also planned to marry Glenna.
+Bitterly regretting what he had done ever since, McNair proceeded to make his fortune, formed an attachment with Glenna, and planned to reveal the truth to her, but Calida killed him to prevent this.
+Perren Gebert was also murdered because he knew of the arrangement and had been blackmailing Calida to support his plan to marry Glenna.

 Wolfe produces the red box that he claims holds the proof of his accusations.
-In fact, it is a mock-up containing a bottle of cyanide, which Calida Frost uses to commits suicide.
-The actual red box is eventually found in Boyden McNair’s boyhood home in Scotland with plenty of evidence to support Wolfe’s theories but, as Archie notes, "by that time Calida Frost was already buried".
+In fact, it is a mock-up containing a bottle of cyanide that Calida Frost uses to commits suicide.
+The actual red box is eventually found in Boyden McNair’s boyhood home in Scotland with plenty of evidence to support Wolfe’s theories, but, as Archie notes, "by that time Calida Frost was already buried."